If you have not read the previous chapter you may want to read that one first. Click the button below to be taken to the previous chapter.

 “You were always a jerk, but I never imagined you would do something like this!
 You murderer!”
 Cortez yells clutching his fist.

 Genova looks down at the terrified girl in his arms.
 Her eyes puffy with black runny tears.
-“When I was younger I was picked on because I was a runt.
+“When I was younger, they picked on me because I was a runt.
 People didn’t like me very much.
-The schools thought I was a nerd.”
+This girl in my arm, she would never give me a second look.
+Everyone cast me aside as a nerd.”
 He reminisces as a grin grew over his face.
+The girl in his arms struggles as best she can but to no avail.
+His bone crushing grip tightens ripping at her skin as she releases a miserable yelp.
 “Then I got older and understood why my life was hell.
 I was weak.
 The weak have no place in the world Cortez.”
-He turns his red gaze back towards Cortez.
+He turns his red gaze back towards Cortez stopping his heart.
 “I got strong and soon people followed me around.
 I got strong, and I got strong fast.
 The others, they came for protection.
 So I protected them, I even made a business out of being strong.
-People paid me to protect them from the eyes of the government.
+People paid me to protect them from the eyes of the government from the other vermin gangs.
 The nobles stayed away.”
 He looks down at the ground.
 “Then you came along Cortez.
 A scared boy who needed work for his family.
 A strong young boy.
 It disappointed me when I discovered what you had me hide.
 Power for the taking, yet, you did not take it.”

 “That is not power!
 That is just evil!”
 Cortez yells.